mattmacy/mattmacy.github.io/_posts/2017-05-19-Developing-A-Deep-Learning-Framework-in-Rust.md

 There are numerous deep learning frameworks available.
 Judging by the number of stars on github and the amount of attention that Google has given it, the most well known is probably Google's TensorFlow.
 For most applications, which framework is 'best' ultimately boils down to taste and implementation details for the specific model one is developing.
 Of the handful that I've tried, the first framework that I've actually *enjoyed* using is PyTorch.
+My [V-Net reimplementation](https://mattmacy.io/vnet.pytorch), my first real use of PyTorch, was remarkably straightforward.

 The simplest example that actually does something interesting is examples/mnist from pytorch/examples - classifying handwritten digits using a convolutional neural network (CNN):